DexSinGrasp: Learning a Unified Policy for Dexterous Object Singulation and Grasping in Densely Cluttered Environments: Conclusion

 \textbf{GraspReward-Only Method.} In this baseline, pure dexterous grasping is conducted without singulation.
 This baseline is trained from scratch in a single target object environment with the singulation reward set to zero \cite{wanUniDexGraspImprovingDexterous2023,wangUniGraspTransformerSimplifiedPolicy2024}.

-\textbf{Multi-Stage Singulation Method} This baseline is a two-stage framework where separately trained singulation and grasping policies operate in sequence as adopted by SOPE \cite{dexsing}.
+\textbf{Multi-Stage Method} This baseline is a two-stage framework where separately trained singulation and grasping policies operate in sequence as adopted by SOPE \cite{dexsing}.
 We train the separate singulation policy without the grasping reward stage as mentioned in Sec.~\ref{Sec: Unifying}.
-We also include a singulation bonus to encourage singulation.
 The singulation stage is switched to the grasping stage when $\sum_{i=1}^n\Vert p^\text{target}-p_i\Vert_2/n>0.16$, where $n$ is the number of surrounding objects.